Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Related works

 \section{Related works}

-The management of service assurance in 5G and B5G networks is currently an important area of investigation.
-It implies the efficient management of network resources, and various algorithms have been proposed to dynamically allocate compute resources to VNF instances and manage network resources.
-The objective is to fulfill the SLAs while simultaneously minimizing resource utilization, operating costs, and energy consumption.
+The automation of resource management and service assurance in next-generation networks has been extensively studied, particularly in the context of 5G and network slicing.
+This entails the efficient management of network resources, and numerous algorithms have been proposed to dynamically allocate compute resources to VNF instances while optimizing network performance.
+The primary objective is to meet SLAs while simultaneously minimizing resource utilization, operational costs, and energy consumption.
+A central challenge lies in the dynamic and intelligent allocation of resources to ensure QoS across heterogeneous and customized network slices.